 Rumor has it that Cleopatra — known for her beauty and charm — took daily milk baths that contributed to her glowy, smooth skin.
 The science behind it actually makes sense: Dairy (as well as fruits, vegetables and some plants) naturally produces lactic acid, an exfoliant that is gentle enough for even the most sensitive skin types.
-Today, the idea of pouring gallons of milk into your tub is probably a bit extravagant for most, but luckily there are more efficient, effective ways to infuse lactic acid into your routine: The hero ingredient is found in many over-the-counter products to achieve similar silky-soft skin results.
+Today, the idea of pouring gallons of milk into your tub is probably a bit extravagant for most, but luckily there are more efficient, effective ways to infuse lactic acid into your skin care routine: The hero ingredient is found in many over-the-counter products to achieve similar silky-soft skin results.

 If beauty hacks used by the Egyptian royal is not enough to convince you that you should be using a lactic acid immediately, we had the pros provide a beginner’s guide to everything you need to know so you can decide whether or not it is right for you (with the green light from your dermatologist, of course).

 What is lactic acid?